ArpitWade/GRS_Assignment1/README.md

 # Custom Shell Implementation

-This project is a basic implementation of a custom shell in C. The shell allows users to execute built-in commands, run external programs, and utilize input/output redirection.
-It also includes support for running a custom program called `fact`.
+This project is a basic implementation of a custom shell in C.
+It also supports the `fact` program implementation.

 ## Features
 - **Built-in Commands**:
   - `cd <directory>`: Change the current working directory.
-  - `exit`: Exit the shell.
+  - `exit`: Exit shell.
-  - `help`: Display usage instructions for the shell.
+  - `help`: guiding basic instruction of shell.
   - `tree`: Display the process tree.
 - **External Command Execution**:
-  - Execute external commands such as `ls`, `pwd`, and custom programs like `fact`.
+  - Execute external commands such as `ls`, `pwd` ,etc..
 - **I/O Redirection**:
   - Redirect input using `< input_file`.
   - Redirect output using `> output_file`.